-Last year, Jennifer Morgado joined us as our Administrative Assistant as Marie Yempuku left us to attend law school in Utah.
-Jennifer is currently attending the ABA approved paralegal program at the Kapiolani Community College, which is part of the University of Hawaii Systems.
+Jennifer Morgado continues her studies at the ABA approved paralegal program at the Kapiolani Community College, which is part of the University of Hawaii Systems.

 Periodic reviews are an essential part of estate planning as everything changes — laws, policies, our ideas, and even family relationships.
 Reviewing your estate plan from time to time gives us the opportunity to accommodate these changes.
 My responsibility as your attorney, is to help you communicate your intentions clearly at a time when you can no longer speak for yourself.

-Last June we ran a special for those of you whose children were heading off to college — whether mainland or local college — for discounted Powers of Attorney.
-We will be running a similar special this year.
+For the past two years we ran a special for those of you whose children were heading off to college for discounted Powers of Attorney.
 From June to August, we will prepare a Statutory Durable Power of Attorney and an Advance Health Care Directive for your children for a fee of $395 plus the General Excise Tax.
-Usually our fee is $500 per a Power of Attorney, but for the month of June we will discount the fee to $395 for both, a savings of $605.
+Usually our fee is $850 per a Power of Attorney, but we’ll discount the fee to $395 for both, a savings of $1,305.

 If you are wondering whether or not your child needs powers of attorney, you should know that once an individual reaches the age of majority, which is 18 in most states, their parents are no longer entitled to see their child’s medical and financial records, nor are they able to make decisions on their behalf.
 Once an individual reaches 18, the law classifies them as adults with legal rights to privacy and to govern their own lives.
 If the unspeakable does happen, and you receive a call informing you that your child is in the hospital unconscious, or in trouble, or in need of your help, a Statutory Durable Power of Attorney and an Advance Health Care Directive can make handling the crisis much easier.